cgihlstorf/AIAgents/Topic5RAG/README.md

 - `experiment_10` contains the output files for experiment 10.
 - `experiment_11` contains the output files for experiment 11.

+Answers to the discussion questions for each experiment can be found below.

 ## Experiment 1

 ### Does the model hallucinate specific values without RAG?